andres20980/kasten-docs/docs/install.md

   limiting access only to its dedicated ServiceAccount:

 ```
-users:  - system:serviceaccount:kasten-io:k10-k10
+users:  - system:serviceaccount:kasten-io:executor-svc  # example of a Veeam Kasten service account  # all Veeam Kasten service accounts will be listed as users
 ```

 In this example, and in the rest of this page, Veeam Kasten is installed
-    into the namespace kasten-io (default), the ServiceAccount name is the default one - k10-k10 , and the SCC name is also the default one - k10-scc .
+    into the namespace kasten-io (default).
 If the cluster being considered has a different configuration, those values need to be adapted to match the values used during Veeam Kasten's installation in this cluster.

 Despite the usage restrictions, it is still possible to get Veeam Kasten's SCC assigned to other workloads.
 This could happen when a